What Trauma Has Taught Me

 The series of events that caused the catastrophic disaster are still being unraveled.
 The unbelievable sorrow of the people of Maui is palpable.
 The unfathomable amount of lives lost and the history of generations.
 Heartbreaking doesn’t even begin to describe what those at the center of this disaster must be feeling.

-My heart, like all those with a connection to the island aches.
-My family and the home we rent in Kihei are safe, intact, and physically unharmed.
+My heart, like all those with a connection to the island is broken.
+It aches like nothing I have felt before.
+My family and the home we rent on the south side are safe, intact, and physically unharmed.
 But thousands of people who lived here were not given this luxury.
 What they have lost makes me sick to my stomach.
 I feel both deeply grateful and heart-wrenchingly guilty.

 The fires are now contained.
 The immediate threat is gone.
 But as the panic subsides, the long-term work must begin.
 The last two weeks, for me, have been ones of deep sorrow and reflection.
 Though I do call this incredible island home, these events did not touch me firsthand.
 And the personal healing that I am doing is going to look very different from the healing of those who lost so much.